vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### CATAPULT

--   subtype: (since 1.2) ability to use when catapulting (usually it contains ballistics parameters, ability for standard catapult and affected by ballistics is core:spell.catapultShot)
+-   subtype: ability to use when catapulting (usually it contains ballistics parameters, ability for standard catapult and affected by ballistics is core:spell.catapultShot)

 ### CATAPULT_EXTRA_SHOTS

--   subtype: (since 1.2) ability to be affected.
+-   subtype: ability to be affected.
 Ability of CATAPULT bonus should match.
 Used for ballistics secondary skill with subtype of core:spell.catapultShot.
--   val: (since 1.2) ability level to be used with catapult.
+-   val: ability level to be used with catapult.
 Additional shots configured in ability level, not here.
--   val: (before 1.2) number of additional shots, requires CATAPULT bonus to work

 ### MANUAL_CONTROL